What You Need to Know About Wind Energy Engineer

 Are There Job Opportunities for Wind Energy Engineers?

-There were about 132,500 jobs for Wind Energy Engineer in 2016 (in the United States).
+In 2016, there was an estimated number of 132,500 jobs in the United States for Wind Energy Engineer.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Wind Energy Engineer by 2026.
-There will be an estimated 9,500 positions for Wind Energy Engineer per year.
+The BLS estimates 9,500 yearly job openings in this field.

 The states with the most job growth for Wind Energy Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.